microsoft/ps-rule/README.md

 - name: Run PSRule analysis
   uses: Microsoft/ps-rule@main
   with:
     inputType: repository, inputPath                        # Optional.
 Determines the type of input to use for PSRule.
     inputPath: string                                       # Optional.
 The path PSRule will look for files to validate.
     modules: string                                         # Optional.
 A comma separated list of modules to use for analysis.
     source: string                                          # Optional.
 A path containing rules to use for analysis.
-    outputFormat: None, Yaml, Json, NUnit3, Csv   # Optional.
+    outputFormat: None, Yaml, Json, NUnit3, Csv, Markdown   # Optional.
 The format to use when writing results to disk.
     outputPath: string                                      # Optional.
 The file path to write results to.
     path: string                                            # Optional.
 The working directory PSRule is run from.
 ```

 ### `inputType`